HotDB-Community/hotdb-documents/docs/en/latest/cross-idc-disaster-recovery.md

 ##### Manual switching

-Click [Switch] button corresponding to the master center on the "Node Management" page of the management platform, the compute node will automatically detect whether the replication relations between the master nodes of the current master center and the standby master nodes or the slave nodes are normal and whether the replication latency is within 10s.
+Click \[Switch] button corresponding to the master center on the "Node Management" page of the management platform, the compute node will automatically detect whether the replication relations between the master nodes of the current master center and the standby master nodes or the slave nodes are normal and whether the replication latency is within 10s.
 The switching can be successful when the conditions are met.
 At the same time, the master data sources of the DR center will be automatically set up with replication relations with the standby master nodes or slave nodes in the switched master center, without manual intervention.
 That is, after switching from ds01 to ds02, the replication relation between ds01 and ds03 will be cleared, and ds03 as a slave will reset up a replication relation with ds02.

 ![](assets/cross-idc-disaster-recovery/image99.png)

+> !!!NOTE
+>
-Note: If the switched data source of the master center is with a master-slave replication relation, the master data source of the former master center will be set unavailable after manual switching.
+> If the switched data source of the master center is with a master-slave replication relation, the master data source of the former master center will be set unavailable after manual switching.
 It is required to set up a replication relation in the master center between the data source and the master data source, and to ensure the catching up with replication, thus the dynamic loading can be switched back to the former master data source in the master center, and the disaster recovery relation will be reset automatically without manual intervention.
 That is, when ds01 and ds02 are in a master-slave relation instead of a master-master relation, ds01 is manually switched to ds02 (slave only), and ds01 is set as unavailable.
 When ds01 is enabled, only if ds01 has a replication relation with ds02, ds01 is the slave of ds02, and there is no replication latency and other effects can the dynamic loading be successful and ds01 be enabled.

 ##### Failover